 No grupo de jovens que não estudam ni trabalham, conhecidos como “nem nem”, as mulheres jovens são mais propensas que os homens jovens para inatividade no âmbito econômico, em uma grande parte isto é devido às suas responsabilidades familiares e, em menor grau, aos problemas de saúde.
 Como consequência, eles permanecem “nem nem” por períodos muito mais longos e muitas vezes permanecem bem-estar dependente.
 Em contraste com os jovens que estão procurando ativamente trabalho, o grupo “nem nem” é ignorado por políticos, em termos de apoio e intervenção para incentivar a participação dos jovens na educação ou emprego.
 O objetivo deste trabalho é trocar este razoamento e perguntar porque tantos jovens (especialmente as mulheres jovens) são marginados dessa maneira.
 Este trabalho expõe as tensões na formulação de políticas para que as mulheres jovens podam cumprir suas responsabilidades familiares, enquanto isso, ao mesmo tempo, apoiar o direito das mulheres de acesso a prestações e suas ambições para fazer uma contribuição mais vasta para sociedade.
 O documento baseia sus teorias em evidências de um estudo em curso na Inglaterra, para destacar o isolamento das mulheres jovens no grupo “nem nem”.
 Também questiona as consequências desta marginalização por longos períodos de tempo.PALAVRAS CHAVE

-Licencia ǀ License ǀ Licença Salvo indicación contraria, todos los contenidos de Cuadernos de Investigación en juventud se distribuyen bajo una licencia de uso y distribución Creative Commons Attribution License (CC BY) Spain 3.0.
+Licencia ǀ License ǀ Licença Salvo indicación contraria expresa, todos los contenidos de Cuadernos de Investigación en Juventud se distribuyen bajo una licencia de uso y distribución Creative Commons Attribution-ShareAlike License (CC BY-SA) 4.0 International.

 ► Introduction ► Context ► Looking at NEET EI in England ► Conclusion ► References